beechit/TYPO3_Welcome/README.md

 Create your first custom extension
 ----------------------------------

-**The case of the first extension is a simple blog system to create, update, edit, delete blogitem(s) on the website as well in the backend.
+**The example you can use for your first extension is a simple blog system to create, update, edit, delete blogitem(s) on the website as well in the backend.
 On the website there should be an overview of al blog items as well an detail view of every item.
 A blog item consists of a title, teaser, date and a message, where the date will be automatically will be set when creating the blog item.**

-Creating extensions can easily be kick started by the extension builder.
+Creating extensions can easily be kick-started by the extension builder.
 The command to install the extension builder is `composer require typo3-ter/extensionbuilder` .The manual of the extension builder can be found at http://docs.typo3.org/typo3cms/extensions/extension_builder/.
 *(Do not forget to activate the extension in the extensionmanager)*

 Once you have installed the extensionbuilder we can use the backend module to create our simple_blog extension.